Google’s €2.42bn fine upheld: EU court sends strong message to Big Tech

 Impact and Future Outlook

 The €2.42 billion fine is one of the largest ever imposed under EU competition law and signals the European Union’s resolve to hold Big Tech accountable.
-This ruling sends a clear message to dominant digital platforms: compliance with EU antitrust laws is non-negotiable, and practices that disadvantage smaller competitors will not be tolerated.
+This ruling sends a clear message to dominant digital platforms: compliance with EU laws is non-negotiable, and practices that disadvantage smaller competitors will not be tolerated.

 As the legal landscape around digital market regulation continues to evolve, other tech giants are likely to face increased scrutiny from regulators across the globe.
 For Google, the decision not only represents a costly legal defeat but also underscores the challenges it faces in navigating stringent regulatory frameworks while maintaining its business model.